SalomePlatform/adao/doc/examples.rst

     }

-Finally, it is common to post-process the results, retrieving them after the data assimilation phase in order to analyse, print or show them.
+Finally, it is common to post-process the results, retrieving them after the data assimilation phase in order to analyze, print or show them.
 It requires to use a intermediary Python script file in order to extract these results.
 The following example Python script file named ``Script_UserPostAnalysis.py``, illustrates the fact::